MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/includes/8-network-efficiency.md

 - The energy efficiency of the network devices

-- The carbon intensity of energy in the region of each device at the time the data is transmitted.
+- The carbon intensity of energy in the region of each device at the time the data is transmitted

 - The network protocol used to coordinate data transmission; for example, multiplex, header compression, TLS/Quic